sarvex/dotfiles/.config/awesome/lain/wiki/moc.md

 }
 ```

-With multiple screens, the default behaviour is to show a visual notification pop-up window on the first screen.
+In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
 By setting `followtag` to `true` it will be shown on the currently focused tag screen.

 ## Output table